+Models with TPMS

+Press the set button and do not touch the scroll or set buttons again until PSI or bAr is displayed.
+Press and release the scroll button until the desired tyre pressure units are visible.

+All Models

-Models with TPMS: Press button 'B' and do not touch buttons 'A' or 'B' again until PSI or bAr is displayed.
-Press and release button 'A' until the desired tyre pressure units are visible.
-Press button 'B' and wait until UnitS is displayed, then press button 'A' and when rEturn is displayed press button B. Trip 1 will be visible in the display screen.
+Press the set button and wait until °C or °F is visible.
+Press and release the scroll button until the desired temperature unit is displayed.
+Then press the set button and wait until UnitS is displayed, then press the home button and the odometer in the trip 1 menu will be visible in the display screen.